moutrishachandra/OIBSIP/Airbnb_TASK2_README.md

 ## Objective
 The primary objectives of this project are:
--To identify and handle missing values within the dataset -To detect and remove duplicate records
+- To identify and handle missing values within the dataset
+- To detect and remove duplicate records
--To correct inconsistent data types
+- To correct inconsistent data types
--To standardize the dataset for uniformity
+- To standardize the dataset for uniformity
--To identify and analyze potential outliers
+- To identify and analyze potential outliers

 ## Tools & Technologies Used
-   -Python
-   -Pandas
-   -Matplotlib
-   -Seaborn
+   - Python
+   - Pandas
+   - Matplotlib
+   - Seaborn
-   -VS Code
+   - VS Code

 ## Dataset Description
 The dataset used in this project consists of raw and unprocessed data.
 It may include:

--Missing (null) values
+- Missing (null) values
--Duplicate records
+- Duplicate records
--Inconsistent data formats
+- Inconsistent data formats
--Incorrect or mismatched data types
+- Incorrect or mismatched data types

 This dataset serves as a practical example for demonstrating various data cleaning techniques.